Boorclark/Mold-Sensor/README.md

 ### Data Files
 * data.csv: Contains data collected overnight for milestone 3.
 ## Instructions
+1. Turn on
+2. Place the embedded system in the desired location, data will start collecting every 10 seconds as soon as it is turned on
+3. Depending how long you would like to collect data, remove the embedded system once enough data been collected
+4. To access the data, remove the memory card and insert it in a computer
+5. Locate an excel file called 'data.csv'
+6. Now, you have access to the data that the embedded system has collected over the period of time.
+7. Interpret data
 ## Data Analysis

 ## Errors and Constraints
+* the sensors are not very accurate
+* does not directly detect mold
 ## References
 * https://www.tomshardware.com/how-to/raspberry-pi-air-quality-monitor
 Shows how to set up an air quality monitor and graph over time